-The Research Foundation must take all reasonable steps to prevent discrimination and harassment.
-Sexual harassment in employment violates Research Foundation policy and is prohibited under Title VII of the federal Civil Rights Act and the California Fair Employment and Housing Act.
+The Research Foundation takes all reasonable steps to prevent discrimination and harassment.
+Sexual harassment in employment violates Research Foundation policy and is prohibited under Title VII of the Federal Civil Rights Act and the California Fair Employment and Housing Act.